ThomasWangJiaxin/thomaswangjiaxin.github.io/_pages/about.md

 **C. Blockchain Technology Trends**:

-- Methodologies: **Quantitative and Qualitative analysis - Bibliometrics, Topic Modeling**
+- Methodologies: **Quantitative and Qualitative analysis - Bibliometrics, Topic Modeling, Meta-analysis**

 - Research Question: To review the current status and future trends of blockchain's integration with other frontier technologies, including Federated Learning and AI.